ibm-cloud-docs/cis/getting-started-new.md

       ```
       {: pre}

-   DNS delegation changes can take up to 24–48 hours to propagate globally.
+      Updates to your DNS delegation, name servers, or CNAME records can take up to 24–48 hours to propagate globally.
       {: note}

 1. [Configure your name servers with the registrar or existing DNS provider](/docs/cis?topic=cis-name-servers).

    * If you're using a full setup, update your domain registrar's name servers to the ones provided by CIS.
 This change routes all DNS queries through CIS so that its security and performance features can take effect.
    * If you're using a partial setup, configure the necessary CNAME records at your DNS provider to proxy specific subdomains through CIS.

-   After updating your name servers or CNAME records, it can take up to 24–48 hours for DNS changes to propagate across the internet.
-   {: note}

 1. Ensure that CIS is resolving the domain information for your application, hostname, or website.